 There are multiple forms a potential conservator will need to fill out, including: Petition for Appointment of Probate Conservator, Notice of Hearing, Confidential Supplemental Information, Citation for Conservatorship, Duties of Conservator, Confidential Conservator Screening, Order Appointing Conservator, and Letters of Conservatorship.
 Some courts require more forms to be filled out.
 Potential conservators should take their time in gathering the correct information needed to complete these forms.

 Once the forms are completed, they are ready to be filed.
 The court will stamp the Notice of Hearing form, which will state the date and time of the conservatorship appointment hearing.

 Serving the forms

-Check your local court rules or call your local court to see if there is anything you need to do prior to your hearing date.
+Potential conservators should check their local court rules or call their local court to see if there is anything else that needs to be done prior to the hearing date.

 Onto the Hearing

 The next step will be to attend the conservatorship hearing.
 At the hearing, potential conservators should answer any questions asked.
 If the judge approves the conservatorship, the judge will sign an Order which can then be filed with the court, along with any other required paperwork.
 Then, the court will give the conservator a copy of the Letters of Conservatorship, which gives them the authority to act as a conservator.